mlange-42/arche/README.md

 The `ecs.World` object is a pure and minimal ECS implementation in the sense of a data store for entities and components, with query and iteration capabilities.
-The core package `ecs` consists of only 1200 lines of easy-to-read Go code.
+The core package `ecs` consists of only 1200 lines of easy-to-read, clean and well-documented Go code.

 There is neither an update loop nor systems.
 These should be implemented by the user.